Based In Sligo, Ireland

 Real McCoy Photo Gallery (1968-1975)

-The band was formed in 1968, following a terrible traffic accident in which several members of The Greenbeats were injured and in which band mate Paul Williams lost his life.
-The Greenbeats called it quits, but Eddie Campbell (guitar), Dave Pennefeather (drums) and Keith Donald (sax) decided to form another band and set out to find the right musicians to make up The Real McCoy.
+The band hit the road in July, 1968, following a terrible traffic accident in which several members of The Greenbeats were injured and in which band mate Paul Williams lost his life.
+The Greenbeats called it quits, but Eddie Campbell (guitar), Dave Pennyfeather (drums) and Keith Donald (sax) decided to form another band and set out to find the right musicians to make up The Real McCoy.
+Peter Bardon took over management for the new band.
+Eddie had previously played with Englebert Humperdinck's backing band.

-They found them in Liam McKenna (bass) from Dublin beat group, The Creatures, and who would later join The Memories when bassist Daire Doyle was injured (but he reverted to guitar and stayed with the band upon Daire's return).
-They also recruited Kevin McAlea (younger brother of Des "Lee") on keyboards and Mike O'Brien, who had been singing on the Dublin group scene to front the band.
+The rest of the group was rounded out with Liam McKenna (bass) from Dublin beat group, The Creatures, and who would later join The Memories when bassist Daire Doyle was injured (but he reverted to guitar and stayed with the band upon Daire's return).
+They also recruited Keith Donald (sax), Kevin McAlea (younger brother of Des "Lee") on keyboards and Mike O'Brien, who had been singing on the Dublin group scene with The Good Tymes to front the band.
+The band played their first gig in Dun Mhuire, Wexford, on Thursday, July 25, 1968.

-In mid-1969, they added trumpet player, Dave Coady to the lineup to both fill out the sound and bolster their vocal sound as Dave had previously handle lead vocals for several other showbands.
-Their first release with Dave on lead vocals was Many The Memories and it also a hit, entering the charts on November 20, 1969 and topping out at Number 4.
+In late 1968, they added trumpet player, Dave Coady to the lineup to both fill out the sound and bolster their vocal sound as Dave had previously handle lead vocals for several other showbands, including the Donie Collins Band.
+Their first release with Dave on lead vocals was Many The Memories and it was also a hit, entering the charts on November 20, 1969 and topping out at Number 4.

-In late 1973, Mike O'Brien return from Canada after leaving Brown and O'Brien and set about reforming The Real McCoy who were off the road.
-He tapped several members of Paul Lyttle's Lyttle People, who were left behind when Linda Martin and Paul left to reform Original Chips.
+In October, 1973, Mike O'Brien returned from Canada after leaving Brown and O'Brien (who had gone to Canada) and set about reforming The Real McCoy who were off the road.
+He tapped several members of Paul Lyttle's Lyttle People, who were left behind when Linda Martin and Paul rejoined Chips.
 The new members were: Jimmy Compton (drums), Liam Taggart (guitar), Barry Woods (keyboards), Alan Holland (bass) and Mike on vocals.
 The final piece in the puzzle was Gay Brazel (guitar/pedal steel) who would later join Tweed.
+They would make their debut in mid-December and were still managed by Peter Bardon.

 The reformed Real McCoy did a relatively nice business, but never attained the drawing power of their early days.
-After about six months, Barry left and keyboardist Ray Donnan came into the band.
+In the summer of 1974, Barry Woods was replaced by keyboardist Ray Donnan and Gay Brazel left to move over to Tweed.
 Shortly thereafter, Jimmy was replaced on drums by a mate of Ray's from Belfast.
+The last gig we could find for the Real McCoy was August 26th, 1974 in the Revolution Club in Dublin.
+A few months later Mike O'Brien's name started popping up in cabaret venues around the Dublin area so we assume the band had split up.

 Photo Gallery